 call dbms_stats.delete_table_prefs('database_name', 'table_name', 'granularity');

-After you set a collection strategy for statistics, you may want to check whether the strategy has been set successfully.
-You can use the following statement to query the settings.
+After you set a collection strategy for the statistics of a super-sized table, you can query whether the strategy is set successfully.
+Use the following statement:

 -- The same for Oracle and MySQL business tenants, such as querying the specified collection parallelism degree.